publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2302.md

 >         “(2)  __Scope of program__  __.—__

->         Under the pilot program, the Secretary may enter into contracts with nontraditional defense contractors for the acquisition of military purpose nondevelopmental items in accordance with the requirements set forth in subsection (b).
+>         Under the pilot program, the Secretary may enter into contracts for the acquisition of military purpose nondevelopmental items in accordance with the requirements set forth in subsection (b).

 >     “(b)  __Contract Requirements__  __.—__

 >     Each contract entered into under the pilot program—

->         “(1) shall be a firm, fixed price contract, or a firm, fixed price contract with an economic price adjustment clause awarded using competitive procedures in accordance with chapter 137 of title 10, United States Code;
+>         “(1) shall be a firm, fixed price contract, or a firm, fixed price contract with an economic price adjustment clause;

->         “(2) shall be in an amount not in excess of $50,000,000, including all options;
+>         “(2) shall be in an amount not in excess of $100,000,000, including all options;

 >         “(3)